 Disposable household income may be spent on the consumption of goods and services or may be set aside as savings for future consumption or investment.
 For most people, the level of income that they and other family members receive is a major part of a household's economic resources.
-People living in households with low income will be less likely to have sufficient economic resources to support an acceptable material standard of household living.29
+People living in households with low income will be less likely to have sufficient economic resources to support an acceptable material standard of household living.28

-This indicator has been adjusted to take into account household size and composition (equivalised),30 and has been converted to real terms.
+This indicator has been adjusted to take into account household size and composition (equivalised),29 and has been converted to real terms.

-• Disposable weekly household incomes for low and middle income households in Australia increased by \$35 between 2007-08 and 2015-16.
+Disposable weekly household incomes for low and middle income households in Australia increased by \$35 between 2007-08 and 2015-16.

-Disposable household income for low and middle income households across remoteness classes
+Equivalised disposable household income for low and middle income households by remoteness areas

-- Disposable weekly household incomes increased across all reported remoteness classes and grew the most strongly in remote Australia by \$48 per week between 2007-08 and 2015-16. - · Disposable weekly household income grew the least in inner regional Australia, by \$26 per week.
+- Disposable weekly household incomes increased across all reported remoteness classes and grew most strongly in remote Australia, by \$52 per week between 2007-08 and 2015-16. - Disposable weekly household income grew the least in inner regional Australia, by \$26 per week.

-Table P 1.7.1.a Disposable household income for low and middle income households by remoteness class
+Table P 1.7.1.a Equivalised disposable household income for low and middle income households by remoteness class